bibanon/bibanon/Books/4chan-History/Sources/4chan-History-Timeline.md

 4chan's nominal anonymity begins to attract a bunch of colorful groups to 4chan, such as [[Touhou]] fans, guro lovers, pedophiles, and worst of all, [[Furries]].
 Most of these groups are given their own boards to keep them out of the other ones, but curiously, Furries have not.
 A persecution complex causes them to react badly to criticism, and minor distaste evolves into total hatred that threatens to destroy the boards.

 When the 4chan mods begin to impose much tighter rules, a number of /b/tards leave 4chan for dead and abandon en masse.
 A declaration of independence is made that establishes [[Anonymous]] as a seperate group with it's home anywhere but 4chan.
 Ironically, during the following Golden Age, their diffusion of 4chan memes around the internet will only solidify it's position as the ultimate center of internet culture.

+### Oct05 ###

+16 - 3M GET on /b/, with a picture of [[Waha]] and [[Pedobear]] and how they would be seen in America.
+The post linked to itself, prefixed by ">>3000000" and "TIME PARADOX/what a lame GET/Surely you jest!".
+It was, unfortunately, a tripfag get, posted by Pixel Hotness !Ol2RiO/0Ro.
+The GET was considered "meh" and was suspected to have been a modGET.

+25 - moot announces that "things are looking up" and announces that many new features will be added to 4chan, including the DevBlog.
+He also begs for people to advertise because he needs money to construct additional pylons.

+30 - moot and Snacks have a long fight over IRC as moot takes the site down for a few hours to fix some problems. moot rages against Snacks for being a lazy coder and threatens to take away his server access, and generally being very arrogant towards Snacks.
+They both go to sleep, and continue in the afternoon the next day for about three hours, until moot tells Snacks that he will remove his server access (along with his moderator powers), which he does shortly afterwards, making him unable to moderate or code. [[W.T.
+Snacks]] then "leaves" 4chan for good.

 ### Nov05 ###